Shift in U.S. Chip Export Policy Toward China: A Calculated Strategic Game

 The policy gate has loosened, yet the market's response is not one of unbridled enthusiasm but rather filled with caution and strategic maneuvering.

 The Complex Mindset of Chinese Buyers is the primary variable.
 On one hand, the thirst for high-end computing power is real.
-In today's era of exponential growth in AI model scale, the H200, compared to the previously export-approved "castrated version" H20 chip, can deliver up to a sixfold performance improvement, which is crucial for training cutting-edge large models.
+In an era where the scale of AI models is growing exponentially, the H200 offers a performance improvement of up to six times compared to the previously export-approved, restricted H20 chip, which is crucial for training cutting-edge large models.
 The substantial order intentions already indicate the existence of market demand.

-On the other hand, Policy uncertainty and localization pressure are making Chinese companies tread cautiously.
-Reports indicate that Chinese officials have informed some companies that approval for purchasing H200 chips will only be granted under special circumstances, such as for development labs or university research.
-Furthermore, it has been reported that Chinese authorities have called on enterprises to suspend H200 procurement while considering mandatory requirements for companies to purchase a certain proportion of domestically produced AI chips.
+On the other hand, policy uncertainty and domestic substitution pressures are making Chinese companies tread cautiously.
+Reports indicate that Chinese officials have informed some companies that approval for purchasing H200 chips will only be granted under special circumstances, such as development labs or university research.
+Furthermore, there are reports that Chinese authorities have called on companies to suspend H200 procurement while considering mandating the purchase of a certain proportion of domestic AI chips.
 This means that Chinese enterprises face difficult trade-offs between performance, supply chain security, policy compliance, and cost.
-They desire access to advanced computing power, yet must also consider the political imperative of supporting the local industrial chain, all while navigating the risk of potentially tightening U.S. controls in the future.
+They desire access to advanced computing power, yet must also consider the political imperative of supporting the local industrial chain, while simultaneously avoiding the risk of potentially tightening U.S. controls in the future.

-NVIDIA's Mixed Feelings.
-Obtaining the export license is a victory, but the attached stringent conditions severely limit its market potential.
-The 50% shipment cap, priority supply for the United States, cumbersome review processes, and the 25% sales surcharge all mean that its revenue recovery in the Chinese market will be significantly diminished, with high operational costs.
-NVIDIA must tread carefully, walking a tightrope between the U.S. government, Chinese customers, and its own global supply chain.
+NVIDIA's Mixed Blessings.
+Obtaining export licenses is a victory, but the accompanying stringent conditions severely limit its market potential.
+The 50% shipment cap, priority supply to the U.S., cumbersome review processes, and the 25% sales surcharge all mean that its revenue recovery in the Chinese market will be significantly diminished, with high operational costs.
+NVIDIA must tread carefully, balancing between the U.S. government, Chinese clients, and its own global supply chain.

 Future Outlook: A Far from Over Enduring Competition